davidkennedy02/16-bit-Snap/README.md

 In the future, I plan to add a welcome screen and hopefully improve the styling when I get the chance (or remember this project exists 😄), so keep an eye out!

+# How to run 🏃‍♂️
+As with many other web applications, simply opening the HTML document in a modern browser should do the trick, provided the document has the expected paths to the supplementary images, styles, and scripts.